9nix6/Volume-bar-chart/README.md

 # Volume-bar-chart
-Volume bar chart for Metatrader 5
+SDK for the volume bar chart for Metatrader 5 which is available at https://www.mql5.com/en/market/product/46726